apiaryio/apiblueprint.org/source/developers.md

 ### Using drafter.js (Pure JavaScript parser)

 [`drafter.js`](https://github.com/apiaryio/drafter#drafterjs) is a pure JavaScript version of the `drafter` library.
-It exposes a single `parse` function which takes an API Blueprint stirng and options and returns the Refract Parse Result.
+It exposes a single `parse` function which takes an API Blueprint string and options and returns the Refract Parse Result.

 1. Install drafter.js